MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

   COREWEBVIEW2_FRAME_KIND_OBJECT,
 } COREWEBVIEW2_FRAME_KIND;

-/// Receives the result of the `GetProcessInfosWithDetails` method.
+/// Receives the result of the `GetProcessExtendedInfos` method.
 /// The result is written to the collection of `ProcessInfo`s provided
-/// in the `GetProcessInfosWithDetails` method call.
+/// in the `GetProcessExtendedInfos` method call.
 [uuid(8e7d154c-e2ca-11ed-b5ea-0242ac120002), object, pointer_default(unique)]
-interface ICoreWebView2GetProcessInfosWithDetailsCompletedHandler : IUnknown {
+interface ICoreWebView2ProcessExtendedInfoCompletedHandler : IUnknown {
   /// Provides the process extended info list for the `GetProcessExtendedInfos`.
   HRESULT Invoke([in] HRESULT errorCode, [in] ICoreWebView2ProcessExtendedInfoCollection* value);
 }